decipher2k/Clientside-Predictor-for-Godot/README.txt

 ==== ClientsidePredictionDummy.gd====
 (attached to the Dummy node, which has to be a subnode of the DummyCollection)
-#	Note: 	This script should be attached to the dummy of the corresponding chracter node.
+#	Note: 	This script should be attached to the dummy of the corresponding entity.
 #
 #			The dummy node has got to have this script attached,
 #			and it has to be a child node of the _collectionNode.